Best Mattress For Heavy People: Reviews and Buyer’s Guide

 To continue, never buy a bed without a warranty.
 Mattresses aren’t cheap, and a warranty helps protect your investment from defects as you sleep on it over the years.

 The way you sleep is arguably one of the most important factors to take into consideration before buying a new mattress.
 Do you sleep predominantly on your back, side, or stomach?
 For the most part, back sleepers are best suited on a firm mattress.
-Firm mattresses keep your spine properly aligned and help back and side sleepers get healthier sleep.
+Firm mattresses keep your spine properly aligned and help back sleepers get healthier sleep.
+The best mattresses for side sleepers are often medium to medium-firm, as beds of medium firmness are soft enough to relieve pressure below the hips and shoulders but firm enough to offer adequate spinal support.

 Stomach sleeping is considered to be the unhealthiest sleep position.
 If you tend to snooze on your stomach, we recommend trying to switch to back or side sleeping.
 Though it’s easier said than done, there are ways to modify your sleep style.
 The biggest problem with sleeping on your stomach is the damage it can do to your spine.
 When you sleep on your stomach, your center of gravity shifts to your stomach.
 If your bed isn’t firm or supportive enough, this can cause your stomach to sink in the mattress, overextending your spine.
 Back pain is already a prevalent issue amongst adults, so it’s best to not put any extra stress on your spine.